Call Us: 800-299-3770 Fax: 508-651-2674

 • Leadership and team rolesPipelines challenges groups to work together to pass a ball through an obstacle course without dropping the ball.
 Doing so requires coordination, strategy, and leadership.

-• Systems and processes – Simbols Games playfully challenges groups to figure out new ways to coordinate efforts under time pressure.
+• Systems and processes – Simbols by RSVP Games playfully challenges groups to figure out new ways to coordinate efforts under time pressure.

 • Creative thinking – After working so hard to maintain the status quo through intense periods of uncertainty, we now need to challenge ourselves to try all kinds of new things.
 Seeing the Point requires inter-team collaboration and out-of-the-box thinking.